Mafoelffen1/OpenZFS-Ubuntu-Admin/ZFS-DKMS-WORK-AROUND.md

 Continue for any other pools you have.
 For some reason, I found that it seems to export all pools except rpool. rpool wil lsay it already exists.

-Poweroff to shut it down "cold"....
+Poweroff by shutting it down "cold"....
 Boot it up.

 [1]: https://bugs.launchpad.net/ubuntu/+source/zfs-linux/+bug/2044630